Mosina: Late modern period

+World War II

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945 and local Poles were subjected to extensive genocidal policies.
-On October 20, 1939, the German Einsatzgruppe VI carried out a public execution of 15 Poles in the town as part of the Intelligenzaktion.
+German troops entered the town on September 9, 1939.
+First arrests of local Poles were carried out on September 17–18.
+The hostages were held at the local synagogue.
+On October 20, 1939, the German Einsatzgruppe VI carried out a public execution of 15 Polish hostages as part of the Intelligenzaktion.
 Among the victims were teachers, doctors, merchants and craftsmen from Mosina and nearby villages.
 It was one of many massacres of Poles committed that day by Germany across the region in attempt to pacify and terrorize the Polish population.
 Poles from Mosina were also murdered by the German police and Selbstschutz in the nearby town of Murowana Goślina in September and November 1939.
+Numerous murders were committed in the Mosina forests in the years 1940-1943.

 In 1939–1941, the occupiers carried out expulsions of Poles, whose houses, shops and workshops were then handed over to German colonists as part of the Lebensraum policy.
 In 1943, many Polish children were kidnapped and imprisoned by the Germans in a camp for Polish children in Łódź, which was nicknamed "little Auschwitz" due to its conditions.
 Many children died in the camp.
+57 families (225 people) were displaced, 513 people were arrested and placed in extermination camps, including 58 children.

+The Polish resistance was active in the town, including the Union of Armed Struggle, the Home Army, the Retaliation Union, and the Grey Ranks.

+The town was captured by the Red Army on January 25, 1945, and then restored to Poland.
+Soon local government elections were held in the market square.
+The first post-war mayor was Maciej Nowaczyk.

+Post-war period

+After the war, Mosina was one of the most intensively developing towns in Greater Poland.

+The Mosina Cultural Centre, Museum Chamber and Municipal Gallery were founded in 1971, 1985 and 1993, respectively.
+At the turn of the 80s and 90s, several factories declared bankruptcy.

 Sports

 The local football club is KS 1920 Mosina.
 It competes in the lower leagues.

+The Mosiński Klub Żeglarski (Mosina Sailing Club) was founded in 1991.